Don Knotts lived the story at the heart of ''Opie's Hobo Friend''

 "You can't let a young 'un decide for himself," Andy tells Dave.
 "He'll grab at the first flashy thing with shiny ribbons on it, then when he finds out there's a hook in it, it's too late."

 Barney's role throughout the episode is to balance out the heaviness of the show's central drama with his characteristic overreactions.
 The deputy, of course, assumes the very worst of Dave Browne, letting his imagination run wild to fill in his backstory and even alleging he could be part of Al Capone's gang.

-You should know next time you watch this episode, though, that Don Knotts had a tender experience not unlike Opie's with his own hobo friends growing up in Virginia.
+You should know next time you watch this episode, though, that Don Knotts had a tender experience not unlike Opie's with his own hobo friends growing up in West Virginia.